 As mentioned above, the average lifespan of a set of removable dentures is between seven and ten years.
 They could last even longer with the proper care, so make sure to clean your dentures regularly, handle them carefully, and visit us twice a year for routine checkups.

-Implant-retained dentures, on the other hand, last much longer.
+Implant dentures, on the other hand, last much longer.
 Since the implant posts that hold this type of denture in place fuse directly with your jawbone, they should never lose their grip.
 In fact, they stimulate blood flow in the jawbone to prevent the changes in your mouth that naturally come with tooth loss.
 With great oral hygiene, you can easily expect your implant-retained dentures to last a lifetime!